LLNL/Abmarl/docs/src/gridworld.rst

 By setting `observe_self` to False, the :ref:`SingleGridObserver <api_gridworld_observer_single>`
 can be configured so that an agent doesn't observe itself and only observes other agents, which may be helpful if overlapping is an important part of the simulation.

+The :ref:`SingleGridObserver <api_gridworld_observer_single>` automatically assigns
+a `null observation` as a view matrix of all -2s, indicating that everything is masked.

 .. _gridworld_blocking: